eclipse-archived/recommenders/etc/targets/README.txt

+RULE #1: YOU DON'T EDIT BUILD TARGET FILES IN THE EDITOR!
+RULE #2: YOU DON'T EDIT BUILD TARGET FILES IN THE EDITOR!

 These .target files define several different development environments.
 Some of these target platform definitions are used for building Recommenders with Maven; others are defined for use inside your IDE as Eclipse target platforms.